-Spasm may cause the airways to close suddenly.
+Difficulty breathing is a late, but important sign.
+Spasm may cause the airways to suddenly close.
 Or, the airways may become totally blocked.
 Either of these situations could result in death.

 The Hib vaccine protects most children from epiglottitis.

 Nayak JL, Weinberg GA.
 Epiglottitis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 64.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 63.

 Rodrigues KK, Roosevelt GE.
 Acute inflammatory upper airway obstruction (croup, epiglottitis, laryngitis, and bacterial tracheitis).
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 412.